Google's Decision to Discontinue Nest Protect and What It Means for Smart Homes

 - Mar 28

-- 2 min read
+- 3 min read

 Introduction of First Alert Smart Smoke & Carbon Monoxide Alarm

 Integration with Google Home and First Alert Apps: Users can receive alerts and control the alarm through familiar interfaces.
+This makes managing home safety more convenient.

 User-Friendly Features: The device includes automatic safety checkups, early warning alerts, and the ability to silence alarms via the associated apps.